 Saint George

-''[[Saint George (Donatello)|Saint George]]'' by [[Donatello]], {{Circa|1415}} Saint George (; died 23 April 303), also George of Lydda, was an early Christian martyr, born in Cappadocia (in modern-day Turkey), who is venerated as a saint in Christianity.
+''[[Saint George (Donatello)|Saint George]]'' by [[Donatello]], {{Circa|1415}} Saint George (; died 23 April 303), also George of Lydda, was an early Christian martyr, born in Cappadocia in Anatolia, who is venerated as a saint.
 According to holy tradition, he was a soldier in the Roman army.
-Saint George’s mother Saint Polychronia is believed to have come from Palestine and his father Saint Gerontios is believed to be of Syrian Cappadocian origin.
-He became a member of the Praetorian Guard for Roman emperor Diocletian, but was sentenced to death for refusing to recant his Christian faith.
+Saint George’s mother Saint Polychronia is believed to have come from Syria Palaestina and his father Saint Gerontios is believed to be of Syrian Cappadocian origin.
+He became a member of the Praetorian Guard for Roman emperor Diocletian, but was executed as part of the Diocletianic persecution.
 He is one of the most venerated saints, heroes, and megalomartyrs in Christianity, and he has been especially venerated as a military saint since the Crusades.
-He is respected by Christians, Druze, as well as some Muslims as a martyr of monotheistic faith.
+He is also prominently venerated by the Druze, and by some Muslim groups, as a martyr of monotheistic faith.

 In hagiography, he is immortalised in the legend of Saint George and the Dragon and as one of the most prominent military saints.
 In Roman Catholicism, he is also venerated as one of the Fourteen Holy Helpers.
 His feast day, Saint George's Day, is traditionally celebrated on 23 April.
 Historically, the countries of Portugal, England, Bosnia and Herzegovina, Bulgaria, Georgia, Ukraine, Malta, Ethiopia, the regions of Catalonia and Aragon, and the cities of Moscow and Beirut have claimed George as their patron saint, as have several other regions, cities, universities, professions, and organizations.
-The Church of Saint George in Lydda, Israel has a sarcophagus traditionally believed to contain St. George's relics.
+The Church of Saint George in Lydda, now Lod in Israel, has a sarcophagus traditionally believed to contain St. George's relics.
 Provided by Wikipedia

 Showing 1 - 1 results of 1 for search 'George, Saint', query time: 0.01s Refine Results